 Alongside artificial intelligence and robotics, Blockchain technology is enjoying widespread popularity around the globe.
 The surrounding hype seems to increase by the minute.
 Pundits and supporters see a plethora of applications for the technology not limited just to the financial sector.
 But to the average person, Blockchain technology is mystifying, given its technical complexity.
-If you do not know what a nonce is, then you are not as cool as those who do.
+If you do not know what a nonce is, you are not as cool as those who do.

 What is Blockchain?
 The blockchain is a distributed database o ledger that records network transactions in blocks.
 Each block of transactions is interlinked and interdependent as, say, the last transaction block recorded on the ledger must have a link to the previous, which is linked to the one before, and so on and so forth.
 In this way, it is feasible to track any specific transaction to its very origin.
 Attempting to change or hack any block is practically impossible.
 In this way, “…The blockchain is a distributed ledger representing the network consensus on every transaction that has ever occurred.” (pg.
 7)

 Blockchain technology is 1.
-Distributed: Every single user has a copy of the complete ledger on her/his computer (does not work on mobile phones though!); 2.
+Distributed: Every user has a copy of the complete ledger on her/his computer (does not work on mobile phones, though!); 2.
 Public: In principle, anybody on the network has access and can check every single entry on the ledger.
 And 3.
 Encrypted: The distributed ledger demands encryption tools, particularly public and private key protocols, to do any transaction on the network.

 On this basis, “This new digital ledger of economic transactions can be programmed to record virtually everything of value and importance to humankind: birth and death certificates, marriage licenses, deeds and titles of ownership, education degrees, financial accounts, medical procedures, insurance claims, votes, provenance of food, and anything else that can be expressed in code.” (pg.
-7, emphasis is mine)
+7, the emphasis is mine)

 Having defined and identified its potential, the Taspcostt’s go ahead and offer seven key “design principles“: